Frequently Asked Questions

 Q: Who is speaking at Commencement this year?

-The Commencement speaker and honorary degree recipients for 2013 have not yet been announced.
+The Commencement speaker and honorary degree recipients for 2014 have not yet been announced.
+Please check back closer to the event.

 Q. What should I wear?
 What should my guests wear?